 Choosing a fire pit is exactly like selecting any other kind of product: there are pros and cons of each type.
 For example, cost, durability, surroundings, and even warranties are all factors to consider.
 Here we will elaborate on each type in the hopes that you will find what's best for you.

 The most basic option for wood burning is a fire ring.
-Examples are this P and D Metal Works Fire Ring and this Ohio Flame Fire Ring.
+Examples are this P and D Metal Works Fire Ring and this Buck Stove Fire Ring.
 If you are looking for a low-cost, recreational or backyard fire pit option, a fire ring is ideal.

 Items like the Fighting Elk Fire Ring are portable and great for camping, beach fires, and the like.
 They can be quickly broken down and moved as needed.
 These fire rings surround an in-ground fire pit and keep the logs contained.
 They prevent errant sparks and such from escaping as well.

 As for the Ohio Flame Steel Fire Ring, you can consider it a step up.
 Instead of surrounding an in-ground fire pit, this ring is a sort of "sleeve".
 It's designed to be a template for stacking landscape blocks, brick, or stone around.
 The steel barrier prevents fracturing resulting from direct flame exposure to these materials.

 You don't need any mortar or adhesive for fire rings.
 The weight of the materials alone will hold the item together.
 These products are affordable and yet their heavy steel construction is robust enough for many years of service.
 If you are wanting to enjoy a wood burning fire pit on a budget, a fire ring is the way to go.